Career Services provides several tools to help students explore majors and potential career options.

-- Recent WSU Vancouver Alumni who are interested in taking the Strong or MBTI should contact the Student Resource Center at 360-546-9155 for assessment pricing and scheduling.
+- Recent WSU Vancouver alumni who are interested in taking the Strong or MBTI should contact us for assessment pricing and scheduling.

 - It is important to note that results for both the Strong and MBTI can only be distributed during a Career Assessment Workshop or a 60-minute appointment with the Career Counselor.